 Few if any composers had a greater reputation in the US than Tchaikovsky.
 He noted, “people in the United States know my work better than they do in Russia, in my own home.”

-Tchaikovsky conducted the hall’s inaugural concert and selected the 1812 Overture as part of the program.
+Tchaikovsky conducted the hall’s inaugural concert.
+He selected the 1812 Overture as part of the program.

-The audience responded to it with enthusiasm, and Americans have loved it ever since.
-Even though the Grant Park Symphony Orchestra programmed it for its 4th of July concert in 1935, the association with fireworks was still long in the future.
+The audience responded to it with enthusiasm.
+Americans have loved it ever since.
+Even though Chicago’s Grant Park Symphony Orchestra programmed it for its 4th of July concert in 1935, the association with fireworks was still long in the future.